arthurwolf/llmi/README.md

 ### Spreadsheet manipulation instructions.

+### Models working inside docker containers.

+Goal: We ask a model to install wordpress.
+The model glabs the wordpress documentation off the internet, gets it/selected parts of it into context, and then writes the instructions to install wordpress inside a docker container.
+As the instructions are created, tags to actually run the commands in a docker container are written down in the output, **and*** interpreted/executed by the system.
+The final result is a link (localhost:3123 style) that lets the user access the local wordpress installation.

+### Web interface manipulation (pupeteer), login, subscriptions, etc.

+«create an account at examplewebsite.com»

+Either by having it write js/ts/pupeteer code directly, or creating a set of dedicated tags for DOM/page manipulation, and using that with a custom model.

+HTML for the page as part of the context.
+Could train a model to "clean up" pages, removing stuff we know for sure won't be useful, so we can feed smaller sizes into the context/prompt.

 ### Ambiguous Google searches.

 Searching for "ways to filter off activated charcoal particles out of water" gives you info about activated charcoal filters, but not about the actual requested task.